Contents

 • Owning the entire advertising process: Previously mentioned platforms create a closed environment for advertisers, building their ad platforms from scratch and on their terms, providing services within their boundaries.

-• Data ownership: These walled gardens have and primarily use first-party data of their users, including demographic information, behavioral data, interests, purchase data, etc., that they use to provide advanced targeting options for advertisers.
+• Data ownership: They primarily use first-party data of their users, including demographic information, behavioral data, interests, purchase data, etc., providing advanced targeting options for advertisers.

 • Direct selling: While most publishers in the open internet use ad exchanges and networks to monetize their websites, walled gardens sell ad placements to advertisers directly.

-• Control over user experience: Mentioned tech giants have complete control over how ads are presented to users, including ad placements and the content itself.
+• Control over user experience: Mentioned companies have complete control over how ads are presented to users, including ad placements and the content itself.

 • Self-service: Walled gardens typically offer self-service platforms, enabling advertisers to manage their ads and set up campaigns themselves.